What are my Best Options for Gaps in my Teeth?

 Invisalign: Invisalign is a set of custom-fit, clear, plastic trays that moves your teeth much in the way braces do, but the trays are more comfortable than braces.
 Since the trays are clear, they look better cosmetically.
 Using a series of trays, they slowly and precisely move your teeth into place.
 Invisalign can be used to close one or many differently sized gaps.

 Braces: Braces are a type of orthodontics like Invisalign, but they are much more noticeable and can be uncomfortable.
 Braces can be used to close one or many differently sized gaps.

 Crowns/veneers: Crowns are a type of porcelain shell, and they fit over most of the tooth.
 Crowns can fix cosmetic issues, such as gaps, but can also correct functional issues, such as broken or decayed teeth.
 Veneers are also porcelain shells, but they are placed over the front of your teeth.
 There is a bit of enamel removed from your teeth so the veneer looks natural.

 Dental bonding: Dental bonding uses resin that is color-matched to the shade of your natural teeth to fill in slight gaps.

 Dental implants: Dental implants can be used to fill in a gap that is as wide as a tooth.
 Implants are teeth attached to titanium posts that are surgically embedded into your jaw and fuse with your bone.

 At Dental365, our compassionate doctors provide personalized care to you or your child to create a beautiful smile and a healthy mouth.
 Our multiple office locations make dental appointments convenient.
 If you’re seeking help with gapped teeth or any other dental issues, contact us for a consultation to achieve your goals.
-Call us today at (844) 365-DENTAL or request an appointment through our website at any time.
+Fill out the form on this page to request an appointment or call 844-365-DENTAL to learn more.